Hao-Zou-lab/DECEPTICONx/README.md

 ```
 bulk samples (m * n matrix with m genes and n samples) and single-cell sequencing data (sc.dat, m * n matrix with m genes and n cells) were input to make the expression template required for deconvolution (i * k matrix with i genes and k cell types).

-`subtype` is an n*2 matrix, the first column is the cell name of sc.dat, and the second column is the cell subtype
+`subtype` is an n*2 matrix, the first column is the cell name of sc.dat (rownames), and the second column is the cell subtype

 run_DECEPTICONx <- function (bulk.samples,sc.dat,subtype,RUNpath, light = TRUE, custom.template = TRUE)